GabrielGonzalez211/gabrielgonzalez211.github.io/_writeups/2024/HTB/Hospital.md

 ---

 ## Enumeration
-We start with a basic port scanning with nmap:
+I will start with a basic port scanning with nmap:

 ```bash
 ❯ nmap -sVC -p- --open -sS --min-rate 5000 -v -n -Pn -oN tcpTargeted 10.10.11.241